Friday, April 27, 2012

 Decorated for Independence Day

-Then the paint on his protective barricade was changed - in tune with the seasons, or for special events, or in the political colours of the outgoing or the incoming Mayors.
+Then the paint on his protective barricade was changed in tune with the seasons, or for special events, or in the political colours of the outgoing or the incoming Mayors.

 The white pillars were bathed in pink lighting in celebration of Breast Cancer Survivors, and then draped in red, white, and green bunting for Independence Day.

-Celebrating March 21st birthday for Benito Juarez
+March 21st birthday of Benito Juarez

-At various times the fence, and the nearby benches have been painted white and turquoise, pink and light blue, orange and dark blue, now white, pale blue and green.
+At various times, the fence and the nearby benches have been painted white and turquoise, pink and light blue, orange and dark blue, now white, pale blue and green.

-One of the colour combinations on fence
+One of the colour combinations.

 If you happen to peer over the edge of the wall, you can read the entire colour history in the various haphazard paint jobs.

-Bits and pieces of every previous colour remain on the sea-side of the wall, while the street-side is uniformly painted the new colour choice.
+Bits and pieces of every previous colour remain on the seaside of the wall, while the street-side is uniformly painted the new colour choice.

 The other side of the park wall

-On the eastern seawall the paint jobs are even more interesting.
-The wall has been painted a kaleidoscope of colours over the years, including very detailed depictions of various countries national flags, or paintings of turtles and fish.
+On the eastern seawall, the paint jobs are even more interesting.
+The wall has been painted a kaleidoscope of colours over the years, including very detailed depictions of various countries' national flags, or paintings of turtles and fish.
 It is currently a hodge-podge of designs as the former colours fade, wear away.
 Waiting for new directives from city hall.

 Eastern seawall painted with country flags